katherine-jijo/DormDec/README.md

 -clone the repo
 -you can use a virtual env if you want but it gave me too many problems so now i am just downloading everything to my computer
-- run this to get reqs to be able to run -->   pip install -r requirements.txt -then in computer terminal or vscode terminal once you are in the project folder run --> npm install then run npm run dev -copy and paste localhost link to chrome
+- run this to get reqs to be able to run -->   pip install -r requirements.txt  (should be all the packages you need, if not terminal say what you are missing
+-then in computer terminal or vscode terminal once you are in the project folder run --> npm install then run npm run dev -copy and paste localhost link to chrome